TomasMikula/libretto/README.md

 In particular, there are no "blueprints" that are in fact already running.
 Libretto programs are just pure values.
 Moreover, unlike monad-based programs-as-values, Libretto programs are not hidden inside an inscrutable Scala function after the first `flatMap`.
-This opens new possibilities for what can be done with a program (description).
+This opens new possibilities for what can be done with a program.

 ## Documentation